dramirez-qb/AceMagic-S1-LED-TFT-Linux/README.md

 Many thanks to the OP for starting this thread; and time and effort spent in capturing the data paclets.

+## 07-04-2024 LED control is implemented !!!

+The LED control has been implemented in python using PySerial - did need a few reboots into Windoz to get the CRC right, but I belive it is now fixed and working as expected.
+Please raise an issue if you find a bug, I'll endeavour to replicate and fix the issue.

+## XX-04-2024 Next is to implement the TFT screen handler

+## XX-XX-2024 Create a FAST API to control this from endpoint

+## XX-XX-2024 Later to dockerise the whole thing

 # Original Text from [[https://github.com/tjaworski](https://github.com/tjaworski/AceMagic-S1-LED-TFT-Linux)](https://github.com/tjaworski/AceMagic-S1-LED-TFT-Linux)